Adrien stepped away from the Bentley to marvel at the small but elegant bookshop as his driver shut the door.

 “Apologies,” said the yet unnamed man.
-He set the platter on a small side table near one of the red chairs that Adrien would have sworn was not there a moment ago.
+He set the platter on a small side table near one of the red chairs Adrien would have sworn was not there a moment ago.
 “I can assure you this is no game.
 I am Mr. Yalden.
-I will be happy to bestow upon you the honor of your t—”
+I will be happy to bestow upon you the honor of your tome.”

 “Yalden?” interrupted Adrien.
 “You’re not Ceartas?”

 The man tilted his head and smiled.
 “An easy assumption to make.
-No, that is the store itself,” he said as he gestured around to the narrow space.
+No, that is the store itself,” he said as he gestured around the narrow space.

 Adrien’s watch chimed.
-He glanced down then tilted his wrist to dismiss the message.
+He glanced down, then tilted his wrist to dismiss the message.

 What kind of book was that?
 There was no publisher imprint or author name that he could see.

 Might as well get this over with, he thought.
-He unbuttoned his suit jacket, turned and slowly sat in the regal chair.
+He unbuttoned his suit jacket, turned, and slowly sat in the regal chair.
 It was quite comfortable.

 He returned his attention to Yalden, who carried on.
-“Your affairs became known to the board of regents, who after due consideration of your exploits deemed it only appropriate to extend our invitation to have you honored for posterity.”
+“Your affairs became known to the board of regents, who, after due consideration of your exploits, deemed it only appropriate to extend our invitation to have you honored for posterity.”

 More odd phrasing.
 What kind of place was this?

 “We do not mean to offend in any manner,” replied Yalden.
-“Please wait,” he said raising a hand as Adrien frowned and was about to stand.
+“Please wait,” he said, raising a hand as Adrien frowned and was about to stand.
 “Your moment is now at hand.
 Come, let us begin the presentation of your tome.”

 The little man stood back and uttered a short phrase:

 As soon as the words left the man’s mouth, Adrien felt a warmth in his arms that quickly became a strong irritant.
 It was like a lingering severe sunburn.
-He attempted to scratch his arms through his suit jacket but it had little effect.
+He attempted to scratch his arms through his suit jacket, but it had little effect.
 He quickly stood, alarmed and angry.